While anyone can join open health funds, restricted membership funds, as the name implies, are not

 Another good reason to join a restricted fund is strong evidence of a satisfied customer base.
 Surveys conducted by HIRMAA, the industry association for

-some community-based open and all restricted funds (excluding CBHS), have shown an average customer satisfaction score of 97% or above since 2006.
+some community-based open funds and all restricted funds (excluding CBHS), have shown an average customer satisfaction score for restricted funds of 97% or above since 2006.
 And

 CBHS's satisfaction history is similar; it received a Roy Morgan Customer Satisfaction Award in 2014.
 We surveyed health insurance customers in 2012 and